 Date, Time and Place of Meeting.
-This Proxy Statement and the accompanying Proxy are being sent to shareholders on or about March 31, 1999, for use in connection with the annual meeting of shareholders ("Annual Meeting") of Glacier Bancorp, Inc. (the "Company") to be held on Wednesday, April 28, 1999.
-Only those shareholders of record at the close of business on March 9, 1999 ("Voting Record Date"), are entitled to vote.
-The number of shares of the Company's \$.01 par value common stock ("Common Stock"), outstanding on the Voting Record Date at the Annual Meeting is 8,640,087.
+This Proxy Statement and the accompanying Proxy are being sent to shareholders on or about March 31, 2000, for use in connection with the annual meeting of shareholders ("Annual Meeting") of Glacier Bancorp, Inc. (the "Company") to be held on Wednesday, April 26, 2000.
+Only those shareholders of record at the close of business on March 7, 2000 ("Voting Record Date"), are entitled to vote.
+The number of shares of the Company's \$0.01 par value common stock ("Common Stock"), outstanding on the Voting Record Date and entitled to vote at the Annual Meeting is 10,397,541.

 Solicitation of Proxies.
 The enclosed Proxy is solicited by and on behalf of the Company's board of directors ("Board"), with the cost of solicitation borne by the Company.
-Solicitation may be made by directors and officers of the Company and its subsidiaries, Glacier Bank, Glacier Bank of Whitefish ("GBW"), Glacier Bank of Eureka ("GBE"), First Security Bank of Missoula ("FSB"), Valley Bank of Helena ("VB"), and Big Sky Western Bank ("Big Sky") (collectively, the "Subsidiaries").
+Solicitation may be made by directors and officers of the Company and its subsidiaries, Glacier Bank, Glacier Bank of Whitefish ("GBW"), Glacier Bank of Eureka ("GBE"), First Security Bank of Missoula ("FSB"), Valley Bank of Helena ("VB"), Big Sky Western Bank ("Big Sky"), and Mountain West Bank ("MWB") (collectively, the "Subsidiaries").
 Solicitation may be made through the mail, or by telephone, facsimile, or personal interview.
 The Company does not expect to pay any compensation for the solicitation of proxies, except to brokers, nominees, and similar recordholders for reasonable expenses in mailing proxy materials to beneficial owners.